JennEYoon/deep-learning/chollet2/mynotes.md

 We did chp 10, but I didn't get much out of it at the time.
 Maybe it will make more sense later, after doing chp 11 and 12.
 YouTube videos had good explanation of concept of Transformers and NLP generally.  https://youtu.be/rURRYI66E54  ComputerPhile

-#### 7/5/2022
+#### 7/5/2022 notes:
 chp 2, 3, 7 keras, 9 adv CNN & visualizing steps.
 Do for review.
-Chp 12 Autoencoders, GANs in August 1, Monday.
+ * Chp 12 Autoencoders, GANs in August 1, Monday.
-main parts will be done.
+   - main parts will be done after August 2022.

 Started book with small group in Sept 2021, so 1 year to finish all interesting parts.
 Can't run my own code, but can use provided code with my own data substitution, understand at a general level how main models works.

-Next step is not to understand each model better as presented, but to start own projects and go a lot deeper into one or two projects.
+Next step is not to understand each model better as presented, but to start my own projects and go a lot deeper into one or two projects.